zachncurry/TryHackMe/README.md

 **Alert 3:** Inbound Email Containing Suspicious External Link </br>
 Decision: True Positive</br>
 Explanation: The sender and external link are impersonating Microsoft.</br>

+## Attempt 2: Scenario Unfolding
+**Results:** I am now in the top 45% _Unsure what this means_

+Description

+Dive into the heat of a live phishing attack as it unfolds within the corporate network.
+In this high-pressure scenario, your role is to meticulously analyze and document each phase of the breach as it happens.
+Can you piece together the attack chain in real-time and prepare a comprehensive report on the malicious activities?
+Scenario objectives

+Monitor and analyse real-time alerts as the attack unfolds.
+Identify and document critical events such as PowerShell executions, reverse shell connections, and suspicious DNS requests.
+Create detailed case reports based on your observations to help the team understand the full scope of the breach.

+**Actions Taken:**
+The CCNA Cybersecurity labs, studying, and knowledge helped me through this one for sure!
+At first there are a few simple phishing/spam emails then you get a few tickets of uncommon subprocesses which on their own could be false positives until you receive an indicator of attack (no spoilers here - IYKYK).
+Then over 30 tickets rush in requiring you to investigate via Splunk (it does allow you to select your preferred SIEM when starting).
+It quickly becomes apparent there is an external threat actor poking your network and then it happens - They begin exfiltrating data.
+It is important to both prioritize priority of tickets as the attack escalates but also keep a timeline in your mind as you investigate each ticket to provide accurate reporting.</br>

 </br></br>